silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 ```

+### Function and Method Declaration

 No method or function invocation is allowed to have spaces directly
-before or after the opening parathesis, as well as no space before the closing parenthesis.
+before or after the opening parenthesis, as well as no space before the closing parenthesis.

 ```php
 	public function foo($arg1, $arg2) {} // good
 	public function foo ( $arg1, $arg2 ) {} // bad

 ```

+Keep the opening brace on the same line as the statement.

 ```php
 	// good